IBM/resilient-java-microservices-with-istio/README.md

 istioctl create -f manifests/timeout-vote.yaml
 ```

-In order to test our fault tolerance rule is working properly, we need to apply some fault injections.
+In order to test our timeout rule is working properly, we need to apply some fault injections.
 Thus, take a look at the **fault-injection.yaml** in manifests.
 ```yaml
 type: route-rule
 name: cloudant-delay